PAIDiPaidThis.com

 • Acrylic partial dentures are the standard option and are what the NHS provides.

-• Flexible nylon dentures are gum-coloured and clasp-free, so they hide better, but they are a private choice.
+• Flexible nylon dentures are gum-coloured and clasp-free, so they hide better against the gum line, but they are a private choice, not an NHS one.

-• Flexible dentures usually cost more privately than a basic acrylic plate, and not every case suits them.
+• Flexible dentures usually cost more privately than a basic acrylic plate, and not every case suits them, so a discreet look has to be weighed against the extra spend.

 What people actually paid